Manage suggestion indexing

 The system behavior when the INDEX TYPE is DEFAULT is as follows:

-• Columns that contain data values with large amount of free-form strings, that is, a length is greater than 50 words, are indexed as PREFIX_ONLY by default.
+Columns that contain data values with large amount of free-form strings, that is, a length is greater than 50 words, are indexed as

-• Short strings (like a firstname column) are indexed using PREFIX_AND_SUBSTRING by default, which indexes both prefix and substrings.
+by default, which indexes both prefix and substrings. -

 If a column’s INDEX TYPE is not DEFAULT, ThoughtSpot does not index columns with a cardinality greater than 30 million if your data is in ThoughtSpot’s in-memory database, or 10 million if your data is in an external cloud data warehouse.